What is PowerShell?

 - Find the MAC address of any network card

-Users who are well versed in CLI (command line interfaces) and Linux, Uses of PowerShell has its own list of aliases that have similar names to the commands which are used there.
-Some of the examples include cat, dir, mount, em, chdir, sort etc. If the user wants the entire list of aliases, hen he/she has to run the following command “Get-Command -Type Alias”.
+For users who are well versed in CLI (command line interfaces) and Linux, Uses of PowerShell has a list of aliases with similar names to the commands used there.
+Examples include cat, dir, mount, em, chdir, sort, etc. If the user wants the entire list of aliases, he/she must run the command “Get-Command -Type Alias.”

 Who uses PowerShell?

-It is the ultimate weapon for many IT administrators, as it can automate repetitive tasks, uses of Powershell also manage operations in many complex networks.
+It is the ultimate weapon for many IT administrators, as it can automate repetitive tasks uses of Powershell and also manage operations in many complex networks.

-Let’s take an example and understand what are the uses of and what it can do:
+Let’s take an example and understand what the uses are and what it can do:

-For example, we have 500 servers and we need to install a patch on all, but the patch needs the latest version of the software to b available in order to get installed on a machine.
-So usually we check for the latest version of the software on a system if its present then we proceed with installing the patch or else we try to update the software.
-So, if we do manually it will take a lot of time to do this simple task, The uses of PowerShell helps IT admins to write a script and send the status of the servers.
-The status may include the list of all the servers which have the latest version of the software and which do not in two separate files hence enabling IT admins to increase their productivity.
+For example, we have 500 servers, and we need to install a patch on all, but the patch needs the latest version of the software to b available to get installed on a machine.
+So usually check for the newest software version on a system; if it’s present, we install the patch or try to update the software.
+So, if we do it manually, it will take a lot of time to do this simple task; the uses of PowerShell helps IT admins to write a script and send the status of the servers.
+The status may include the list of all the servers with the latest software version that do not work in two separate files, enabling IT admins to increase their productivity.

-So, as we can see from the above examples that not only IT admins normal users too can use PowerShell either to automate or debug any errors which they are facing while using the system.
+So, as we can see from the above examples, not only IT admins but also normal users can use PowerShell to automate or debug any errors they face while using the system.

 Recommended Articles

-This has been a guide to top uses of Powershell.
-Here we have discussed the different uses, basic concepts and the characteristics of PowerShell which help IT admins to manage the operation.
+This has been a guide to the top uses of Powershell.
+Here we have discussed the different uses, basic concepts, and characteristics of PowerShell, which help IT admins to manage the operation.
 You may also look at the following articles: